zerofo/sys-con/README.md

 ### Method 2 (Directly from the switch logs)

 1. Connect your controller to your switch and unplug it
-2. Open /config/sys-con/logs.txt and look for a line like: `Trying to find configuration for USB device: [0810-0001]`
+2. Open /config/sys-con/logs.txt and look for a line like: `Trying to initialize USB device: [0810-0001] ...`
 3. Now Edit /config/sys-con/config.ini on your switch sdcard and add:
 ```
 [0810-0001]